cncf/devstats.archive/README.md

 - [z2influx](https://github.com/cncf/devstats/blob/master/cmd/z2influx/z2influx.go)
 - `z2influx` is used to fill gaps that can occur for metrics that returns multiple columns and rows, but the number of rows depends on date range, it uses [gaps.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/gaps.yaml) file to define which metrics should be zero filled.
 - [annotations](https://github.com/cncf/devstats/blob/master/cmd/annotations/annotations.go)
-- `annotations` is used to add annotations on charts, it uses [annotations.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/annotations.yaml) file to define them, syntax is self describing.
+- `annotations` is used to add annotations on charts.
+It uses GitHub API to fetch tags from project main repository defined in `projects.yaml`, it only includes tags matching annotation regexp also defined in `projects.yaml`.
 - [idb_tags](https://github.com/cncf/devstats/blob/master/cmd/idb_tags/idb_tags.go)
 - `idb_tags` is used to add InfluxDB tags on some specified series.
 Those tags are used to populate Grafana template drop-down values and names.
 This is used to auto-populate Repository groups drop down, so when somebody adds new repository group - it will automatically appear in the drop-down.
 - `idb_tags` uses [idb_tags.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/idb_tags.yaml) file to configure InfluxDB tags generation.